 Add the trigger to the canvas

-- Go to the Triggers tab in the palette, expand the App Triggers section, and drag the trigger onto the canvas.
+- Go to the Triggers tab in the palette, expand the App Triggers section, and drag the New Relic Incidents trigger onto the canvas.

 - Double-click the trigger (or click the pencil icon).

-- Set the authenticating user, and then copy the URL — you'll use this to set up the webhook in New Relic.
+- Set the authenticating user, and then copy the URL and Configuration Payload — you'll use these to set up the webhook in New Relic.
 Alternatively, you can create an integration user to use as the authenticating user.

 - Click the Flood Control tab to edit the trigger's default flood control settings.
 For more information about these settings, see Trigger Flood Control.